create3000/x_ite/docs/_posts/components/EventUtilities/BooleanFilter.md

 ### SFBool [out] **inputTrue**

-InputTrue only passes a true value, which occurs when set_boolean input is true.
+*inputTrue* only passes a true value, which occurs when set_boolean input is true.

 #### Hint